lrt0905/FusionPHI/README.md

 * get_kmer_physico.py: Use this to generate kmer and physico feature.

-* get_motif.py: Use this to recognize moitf sequence (include biopython analysis)
+* get_motif.py: Use this to recognize motif sequence (include biopython analysis)

 * kmer_protein_features.csv: An example of kmer and protein features.